Best Mattress for Hip Pain

 You should not choose a mattress that is too soft either as it won’t provide enough support and will cause your body to sink too far down into a mattress and thus throw your spine out of alignment.

-Besides this, it can make you bottom out and feel trapped in foam, especially if you buy some of the lower quality 10″ all foam mattresses.
+Besides this, it can make your bottom out and feel trapped in foam, especially if you buy some of the lower quality 10″ all-foam mattresses.
 The goal here is to get the most balanced result that will help you get rid of your hip pain.